kernvalley/events.kernvalley.us/_events/2020-trunk-or-treat.md

 ---
 name: Trunk or Treat
 title: Trunk or Treat
-description: On Halloween Night, join us at Rivernook Campgrounds for candy, a costume contest, and a moview in the meadow
+description: On Halloween Night, join us at Rivernook Campgrounds for candy, a costume contest, and a movie in the meadow
 date: 2020-10-27
 startDate: '2020-10-31 15:00'
 endDate: '2020-10-31 22:00'